Read our easy-to-understand 2019 Cura tutorial to explore the hidden features of the Cura 3D slicer software - that’s where the fun really starts!

 Navigate the Cura build area: Hold down Shift and left click to move the build area around the screen.
 This is often useful if you zoom into the model to check out some of the finer detail, only to find that the detail you want to look at is hidden off screen due to the scale.

-Rotate around the Cura build area: Hold down Ctrl and left click to rotate around the build area (In Ubuntu and Mac, you can simply press the left mouse button and drag in order to rotate the model).
+Rotate around the Cura build area: Press and hold right click to rotate around the build area (In Ubuntu and Mac, you can simply press the left mouse button and drag in order to rotate the model).
 This is handy for checking the 3D model from every angle.

 Zoom the build area in the Cura slicer: Use the mouse’s middle scroll wheel if you have one to zoom in and out of the model.
 If you don’t have a mouse with a scroll wheel we would highly recommend getting one.